Gab-San/ing-sw-2024-Panceri-Ruzza-Santandrea-Villa/other/rule-book.md

 - **Gold cards rule**: to place a Gold card, the resources shown on the bottom of the card must be visible on the player's play area.
 Resources must be visible only previous to the placement, but they can be covered by it.

+##### Score points

-> Score points: if the placed card gives points, they must be scored immediately and tracked on the Scoreboard!
+If the placed card gives points, they must be scored immediately and tracked on the Scoreboard!

+To check how the points are scored read the [manual](./manual.md)

 #### Draw a card